There are now 3 possible online modes for units:

 - Biomaterials is one of the most rapidly expanding technological fields of recent decades.
 It covers the range of materials that are designed to interact with biological systems for a medical purpose and includes metals, ceramics, polymers and composites; both naturally derived and man-made.
 This unit also covers the events that occur when a foreign material is placed in contact with living tissues.
 From total organ/joint replacement to wound dressings, dental repairs and controlled drug release systems, almost every human being on earth is exposed to biomaterials during their lifetime.

-- Students are able to (1) describe the properties and behaviour of the four classes of biomaterials; (2) evaluate the impact of implanted biomaterials on the human body responds to an implanted biomaterial; (3) assess biomaterials for biocompatibility; (4) describe the regulatory process to have a new material approved for use; (5) propose biomaterials for specific applications; and (6) communicate effectively with the medical community about biomaterials.
+- Students are able to (1) classify biomaterials; (2) evaluate the impact of implanted biomaterials on the human body responds to an implanted biomaterial; (3) assess biomaterials for biocompatibility; (4) discuss the regulatory process to have a new material approved for use; (5) select biomaterials for specific applications; and (6) communicate effectively with the medical community about biomaterials.

-- Indicative assessments in this unit are as follows: (1) individual project (written and oral presentation); (2) group project; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) individual project (written and oral presentation); (2) group lab reports; and (3) a final examination.
 Further information is available in the unit outline.